theohuang/Variation-Familial-Cancer-Risk/README.md

 * OE_Sim_Frailty_C.R : frailty on only mutation carriers
 * OE_Sim_Frailty_NC.R : frailty on only mutation non-carriers

-Note that running the code requires the BayesMendel R package, which can be found at https://projects.iq.harvard.edu/bayesmendel/bayesmendel-r-package.

 ## The files are all described below:

 ### General files